wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 Currently ember-cli will not generate an addon project with Prototype Extensions turn off.
 However, [I have requested this be the default](https://github.com/ember-cli/ember-cli/issues/3443).
-Turning off Prototype Extensions will cause the following syntax for fail in your addon's test suite:
+Turning off Prototype Extensions will cause the following syntax to fail in your addon's test suite:

 ```javascript